DisciplesofLove/POI/ARCHITECTURE.md

 ## Overview

 PermaNet is a decentralized platform that combines AI model marketplace, domain management, and RPC services with community governance features.
-The architecture is designed to be fully decentralized, scalable, and secure.
+The architecture is designed to be fully decentralized, scalable, and secure, with a focus on user data ownership, privacy protection, and fair monetization.

 ## Core Components